uberspark/uberxmhf/docs/pc-intel-x86_64/build.rst

 *
   --enable-debug-symbols, adds debug info to generated ELF files.
 With this configuration, GDB can print symbols in ``*.exe`` files.

 *
+  --enable-debug-qemu, allows XMHF to run in QEMU (disables some unused VMCS fields)

+*
   --disable-drt, disables Dynamic Root-of-Trust (DRT); optional, useful for builds